Michigan COVID: Here’s what to know May 11, 2021

-Monday’s update includes a total of 2,716 new cases and 33 additional deaths over the past two days.
-On Saturday, Michigan reported a total of 862,633 cases and 18,206 deaths.
+Tuesday’s update includes a total of 1,992 new cases and 99 additional deaths, of which 32 were from a vital records review.
+On Monday, Michigan reported a total of 865,349 cases and 18,239 deaths.

-Testing has been steady around 35,000 diagnostic tests reported per day on average, with the 7-day positive rate just below 9% as of Monday, lower than one week ago.
-Hospitalizations have dropped slightly over the last week.
+Testing has been steady around 35,000 diagnostic tests reported per day on average, with the 7-day positive rate below 10% as of Monday, lower than one week ago.
+Hospitalizations have dropped slightly over the last two weeks.

+MORE: Everything to know about COVID in Michigan last week: Restrictions update, vaccine milestone

 Michigan COVID-19 vaccinations: How to find appointments, info on phases